 At first glance, Jeju Island is not remarkable as an island.
-But when in 2013, our network, Peace for Life held the People's Forum on Jeju, assembled at GangJeong village, I was transfixed by the counter-assemblages of the construction of the naval base and resistance.
+But when in 2013, our network, Peace for Life held the People's Forum on Jeju, assembled at GangJeong village, I was transfixed by the counter-assemblages of the construction of the naval base and resistance to this.

 Jeju Island is South Korea's tourist island and also named an island of peace after a disastrous massacre of 10 percent of its population -- 30,000 women, children, and elderly people were shot down and villages were burned -- after a revolt in 1948.
-The assault was conducted by a rightist regime with the compliance of occupying US military.
-If the Jeju tourist trade requires some amnesia of this catastrophe, it also needs blinker for a return to its militarization.
+The assault was conducted by a rightist regime with the cooperation of occupying US military.
+If the Jeju tourist trade requires some amnesia of this catastrophe, it also needs blinkers for this return to militarization.

 In Vibrant Matter, Bennett argues along with others that we need a political economy of things, that "thing power" offers a new ethical imperative.
 We need to discard the subject-object relationship of humans to nonhuman others..
 If we understand assemblage as a mix of human-object actants, and that smaller parts make up the larger, we move away from a human-object binary to a more enmeshed system of action.
 We are constituted by multiplicities – colonies of life forms make up our biome, our bone, ideas lodged in gray mushy matter, nerve trackings.
 The smallest things have dangerous power: memes, pixelated surveillance maps, the fine flour of eucharist host, the sonorous bell of awakening.

 Why does this matter in the case of Jeju Island?
 Because this is a trans-figuration, a dis-figurement in discourse and practice in a hypermilitarized zone.
 Note that above that the base opens with an "exercise," a praxis of dis-figuring.